-With ecommerce continuously taking over greater slices of the overall retail pie, it's no to many that so many businesses are leaning heavier into the digital realm to sell their wears.
+With ecommerce continuously taking over greater slices of the overall retail pie, it's no surprise to many that so many businesses are leaning heavier into the digital realm to sell their wears.
 Whether you're an established brand looking to build out a larger share of direct to consumer sales or a new business looking to rely solely on what business the internet can provide you, everyone wants to know the best way to market their ecommerce site in a way that is going to successfully introduce new people to their brands and drive sales.

 With that in mind, let's consider what it actually takes to develop and execute an ecommerce marketing strategy: